#35 – “I heard it on a podcast… “: Best practices for developing quality open access education resources

 1. Authorship team added additional references.

-1. Hand search of reference list of all included studies.
+1. Hand search for a reference list of all included studies.

 The guidelines were graded using the Perspectives on Medical Education framework.